jazzband/django-two-factor-auth/docs/configuration.rst

 ``LOGIN_REDIRECT_URL``
   This application provides a basic page for managing one's account.
 This view is entirely optional and could be implemented in a custom view.
+This can be a URL path or URL name as defined in the Django documentation.

   See also LOGIN_REDIRECT_URL_.